psyclone241/kjv-pce-api/README.md

 |get_verses|boolean -> Requires (book, chapter, verses)|
 |include_data|boolean -> Used in conjunction with get_* parameters|
 |insensitive|boolean -> Sets the whole query to case insensitive, case sensitive is the default|
+|get_file|boolean -> Returns the CSV output format in a downloaded file